Cisleithania: Politics

 For representation in matters relevant to the whole real union of Austria-Hungary (foreign affairs, defence, and the financing thereof) the Reichsrat appointed delegations of 60 members to discuss these matters parallel to Hungarian delegations of the same size and to come, in separate votes, to the same conclusion on the recommendation of the responsible common ministry.
 In Cisleithania, the 60 delegates consisted of 40 elected members of the House of Representatives (Abgeordnetenhaus) and 20 members of the Upper House (Herrenhaus).
 The delegations convened simultaneously, both either in Vienna or in Budapest, though spatially divided.
 In case of not getting the same decision in three attempts, the law permitted the summoning of a common session of both delegations and the eventual counting of the votes in total, but the Hungarians, who averted any Imperial "roof" over their part of the dual monarchy, as well as the common ministers, carefully avoided reaching this situation.
 Austria-Hungary as a common entity did not have its own jurisdiction and legislative power, which was shaped by the fact that there was no common parliament.
 The common diplomatic and military affairs were managed by delegations from the Imperial Council and the Hungarian parliament.
 According to the compromise, the members of the delegates from the two parliaments had no right to debate, they had no right to introduce new perspectives and own ideas during the meetings, they were nothing more than the extended arms of their own parliaments.
 All decisions had to be ratified by the Imperial council in Vienna and by the Hungarian parliament in Budapest.
 Without the Austrian and Hungarian parliamentary ratifications, the decisions of the delegates were not valid in Austria or in Kingdom of Hungary.

 Population

+In 1910, Cisleithania had a population of about 28.6 million.
 The largest group within Cisleithania were Austrian Germans (including Yiddish-speaking Jews), who made up around a third of the population.
 German-speakers and Czechs made up a majority of the population.
 Almost 60% of Cisleithania's population was ethnically Slavic.